 -

-Application caps: Using archival data, the AAMC has been modeling the implications of different levels of application caps on the probability of entering training in general, and by applicant type, gender, and race/ethnicity.
+Application caps: Using archival data, the AAMC has been modeling the implications of different levels of application caps on the probability of entering training in general and for specific demographic groups.
 The goal of this work is to identify any unintended consequences of application caps and to use empirical evidence to inform changes to the residency application process.
 In 2022, this research has been extended to a broader sample of specialties, and work will continue to refine preliminary models.
 Despite certain limitations regarding model fit and available data, preliminary findings show that it is possible to reduce the number of applications submitted without impacting estimated entry rates, although implementing caps may disadvantage DO and IMG applicants.
-Further details on these preliminary findings and potential impact for differing gender and race/ethnicity groups were shared at the Learn Serve Lead meeting in 2022.
+Further details on these preliminary findings were shared at the Learn Serve Lead meeting in 2022.

 Recent AAMC studies on the Core EPAs